Nav21000/Nav21000/README.md

 - 👋 Hi, I’m Navneet Gupta
 - 👀 I’m interested in C ,C++ and java projects
-- 🌱 I’m currently learning C++ and Android Developement.
+- 🌱 I’m currently learning C++ ,Android Developement and flutter.
-- 💞️ I’m looking to collaborate on c++, java and Android developement projects.
+- 💞️ I’m looking to collaborate on c++, java, Android developement and flutter projects.
 - 📫 How to reach me .mail at : navneetguptaend@gmail.com

 <!---